harrybergin24/Trading-Volatility/Variance_swap_trading/backtest.md

 ![Variance Swap Payoff](Figures/Cumlative_Variance_Swap_Return_In_Sample.png) ![Out of sample payoff](Figures/Cumlative_Variance_Swap_Return_Out_Of_Sample.png)

-The large reduction in sharpe, can possilby be explained by reduced underfitting and large expsoure to tail risk.
-The large drawdowns across equites causes a change in volaility, as variance swaps are short 'vol of vol'.
+The large reduction in Sharpe, can possibly be explained by reduced overfitting and large exposure to tail risk.
+The large drawdowns across equites causes a change in volatility, as variance swaps are short 'vol of vol'.
 We see this when we exculde the year 2020 we get a sharpe ratio of 1.

 ![Nasdaq](Figures/Figures/variance_swap_return_nasdaq.png)